 The Facade Ensemble

 Championing the ensemble music of 20th century modernism, The Façade Ensemble was founded by its conductor and artistic director - Benedict Collins Rice and drew its members originally from the finest singers and instrumentalists at Cambridge University.
-Already then with pedigrees including national Youth orchestra principal seats and BBC Young Musician Finalists, the ensemble has since developed as a dynamic collective of young professionals many of whom have been identified as 'rising stars' by institutions like the BBC and The Orchestra of the Age of Enlightenment.
+Already then with pedigrees including National Youth Orchestra principal seats and BBC Young Musician Finalists, the ensemble has since developed as a dynamic collective of young professionals many of whom have been identified as 'rising stars' by institutions like the BBC and The Orchestra of the Age of Enlightenment or have come through the fellowship programmes of groups such as The Sixteen and Tenebrae.

 The ensemble has a core of 8 or so musicians but one of its strengths is a versatility which enables it to perform music outside the scope of most chamber ensembles.